 Overdyed threads feature more than one color in a single strand and can be hand-dyed or mass-produced.
-Weights can vary, and overdyed threads are often produced in cotton or silk embroidery floss and in varying weights of pearl cotton.
+Weights can vary, and overdyed threads are often produced in cotton or silk embroidery floss and varying weights of pearl cotton.

 Overdyed threads are not to be confused with variegated thread or floss, which features varying shades of a single color.